Genealogies of Knowledge Research Network

 Remit Membership Outputs and Activities

 The Genealogies of Knowledge Research Network builds on the research legacy of the four-year long, AHRC-funded project Genealogies of Knowledge: The Evolution and Contestation of Concepts across Time and Space to support the development of corpus-based conceptual research by the project team as well as research teams in other disciplines and locations.
-The project, which began in April 2016 at the University of Manchester (UK), has so far constructed five large and diverse corpora with which to explore the role that translation and other sites of mediation have played in the evolution and contestation of key cultural concepts over the centuries and across languages.
+The project, which began in April 2016 at the University of Manchester (UK), has so far constructed five several diverse corpora with which to explore the role that translation and other sites of mediation have played in the evolution and contestation of key cultural concepts over the centuries and across languages.
 These include:

 • a corpus of political and scientific texts written in Classical Greek by authors such as Plato, Aristotle and Hippocrates (3.2m tokens);